lramsey/scikit-node/README.md

 In order to run Scikit-Node, there are several dependencies that need to be present.
 The first step would be to make sure node.js, npm, and a python verison of >= 27. or >= 3.2 has been installed.
 To install these items, I would recommend checking out http://nodejs.org/download/ and https://www.python.org/download/.

 In addition, there are several python modules that need to be installed for the module to function properly.
 These modules are scikit-learn, numpy, and jsonpickle.
 For install instructions for scikit-learn and numpy, please go to http://scikit-learn.org/stable/install.html.
+The version of scikit-node I have used in producing this module is 0.15.
 For jsonpickle, please go to http://jsonpickle.github.io/#download-install.
 Some additional python modules used in this project are importlib, argparse and ast.
 These modules are all included in the Python Standard Library, so there should be no need to download them.

 Once these dependencies are installed, add the Scikit-Node module to your project by typing 'npm install scikit-node' into the terminal.